scanse/sweep-3d-scanner/README.md

 - python code provides updates about the scan progress using a simple message format encoded as stringified JSON, which the backend JS can easily decode and feed right off to the client side JS at the client’s request

 ## directory structure
+- `dummy_scanner/`: contains dummy versions of the scripts from the `scanner/` directory
 - `output_scans/`: where .csv output scan files are stored
 - `public/`: contains static files (express will look here)
   - `javascript/`: client-side javascript (includes sub-directory for every page)